lbke/ssr-theory/readme.md

 ### The 4th dynamic rule of build-eligibility

-When a write publishes a new article on blog, or someone signs up to a SaaS product, the build-time rendered website becomes obsolete.
+When a writer publishes a new article on blog, or someone signs up to a SaaS product, the build-time rendered website becomes obsolete.
 A rebuild is needed.

 Suppose that rendering time is constant for all requests, for the sake of simplicity.